Charl35X/CSC411-Mini-Project/README.md

-# CSC421_Mini-Project
+# CSC411 Mini Project
-A solution the the Consumer-Producer problem using python
+A solution the Consumer-Producer problem using Python The first step is to sort out the Producer part of the project then move on from there.

-working on new branch